charliewhitfield/ivoyager_table_importer/README.md

 Specify this table using `@WIKI_LOOKUP`.

-The format is the same as DB_ENTITIES except that fields can include only 'en.wiki', 'fr.wiki', etc., and the only header allowed is `Prefix`.
+The format is the same as DB_ENTITIES except that fields can include only 'en.wiki', 'fr.wiki', etc., and the only header tag allowed is `Prefix`.
 Prefix the 0-column by entering the header tag as `Prefix/<0-column prefix>`.
 The 0-column may contain any text and is **not** used to create entity enumerations.

 For example usage, our [Planetarium](https://www.ivoyager.dev/planetarium/) uses this table type to create hyperlinks to Wikipedia.org pages for 'non-entity' items such as 'Orbital_eccentricity', 'Longitude_of_the_ascending_node', etc. Alternatively, the lookup could be used for an internal game wiki.